 Petty Cash Voucher

-If you are running a petty cash system, then it is useful to get a voucher completed as a record of the income or expenses for the money.
+If you are running a petty cash system, then it is useful to get a petty cash voucher completed as a record of the income or expenses for the money.
 Most businesses use petty cash to purchase sundry items.
 The voucher has space for date, description, amount and signatures.

 A Sales invoice is required if you sell to a customer; some details are needed on an invoice.
 We have produced a simple template to send to the customer.